Creating Positive Educational Settings for Children with a Disability (Early Childhood)

 - Australian policies-Disability Discrimination Act 1992, Disability Standards for Education 2005, Australian professional Standards for Teachers (with particular reference to 1.5,1.6 and 4.1)

 - Brief overview of National Disability Insurance (NDIS)

 - Overview of Victorian Early Years Learning and Development Framework (VEYLDF) and how this relates to all children

 - Overview of Autism Spectrum Disorder (ASD), ADHD, Developmental Delay and other disabilities

 - Practical strategies to help create inclusive early childhood environments

 - Special Needs Plans and how they need to be written

-There are no formal prerequisites for this course, however, the course is most relevant to mainstream Early Childhood Teachers who work in Childcare and Kindergarten settings.
+There are no prerequisites for this course; however, it is most relevant to mainstream early childhood teachers who work in childcare and kindergarten settings.